JonathanHolvey/web-deploy/readme.md

 **mode** (required): The mode the deployment should be performed in.
 Valid options are:
         `update`: Only the file changes specified in the payload are deployed.
         `replace`: All files are deployed, irrespective of whether they have changed.
+        `deploy`: Use mode `replace` if the destination is empty (apart from ignored files) and `update` otherwise.
-        `dry-run`: As with `update`, but no files are actually changed.
+        `dry-run`: As with `deploy`, but no files are actually changed.
 Changes are still recorded in the log file.

 **branch**: The branch of the repository to be deployed.
 This will be matched against the webhook payload.